Why Incidents Fail to Trigger

 A Service Was Disabled or in a Maintenance Window

 When a service is disabled or in a Maintenance Window, new incidents are not triggered or created on that service.
-Because an incident is not created, PagerDuty does not send notifications to the service's on-call responders.
+Because no incident is created, PagerDuty does not send notifications to the service's on-call responders.

 Event Orchestration is Configured to Suppress Certain Alerts

-If you have Event Orchestration configured on your account, you may have rules to suppress alerts that meet certain criteria.
-In those cases, an incident is not triggered.
+If you have Event Orchestration configured on your account, you may have rules that suppress alerts meeting certain criteria.
+In those cases, no incident is triggered.

-Navigate to AIOps Event Orchestration and select the orchestration that contains the action rule that you would like to check.
-While reviewing which actions are taken, check Incident Data Basic Event to see if the checkbox Suppress incident and notifications is enabled.
+Navigate to AIOps Event Orchestration and select the orchestration containing the action rule you want to check.
+Under Incident Data Basic Event, check whether the Suppress incident and notifications checkbox is enabled.

 Email Integration Filters